Rappsilber-Laboratory/xidocs/md/views/3dngl.md

 There are three single selection drop-downs for choosing the parts of the PDB to display and for styling the protein structure itself.
 The first, "Assembly", offers a choice of which biological assembly within the PDB file to display.
 The default is the whole PDB structure, and other options may include UnitCell (usually the same thing), SuperCell (multiple copies of the PDB arranged spatially) and various Biological Assemblies.
 These Biological Assemblies can range in scale from part of the PDB, through matching the PDB exactly, up to being composed of multiple copies of the PDB - experimentation with these settings is the only way to find out for certain though details on definitions can be found at [https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/biological-assemblies](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/biological-assemblies "Biological Assemblies").

+The choice of assembly is important as it also usually constrains the PDB sub-structure on which cross-link distances will be calculated.
+For instance with PDB 1AO6, choosing to display the full PDB (two adjacent copies of the same protein) will look for possible cross-links within *and between* those two proteins.
+Choosing to display just one of the proteins (Bio-Assembly 1 or 2) will limit cross-link calculation to within just this protein.

 The second, "Draw Proteins", changes the style of the protein representation.
 The default is "Cartoon" with other styles described here --> [NGL Representation Styles]("http://nglviewer.org/ngl/api/manual/molecular-representations.html").
 In practice, they range from atom-level representations like "Point" or "Ball+Stick" to more abstract representations such as "Rope" or "Cartoon".

 The third selection dropdown, "Colour Proteins", controls the colouring of the protein representations.
 They range from the default "Uniform" grey colouring to colour schemes that change on a per-atom or per-residue basis such as "Element" or "Residue Name".
 Consequently, some colour schemes are only useful in conjunction with given representation styles e.g. the "Element" colour scheme works with "Ball+Stick" but has no effect in the "Cartoon" representation.
 A full list of NGL colour schemes can be found here --> [NGL Colour Schemes]("http://nglviewer.org/ngl/api/manual/coloring.html").
+There is one XiView specific scheme - "Residues with Half-Links" - that highlights residues that form one end of a cross-link where the other end is out of scope of the PDB structure.

 A final drop-down menu, "Show", holds several options for setting various decorations on the protein structure, and some options for controlling how cross-links are superimposed upon the structure.